 These brownies are — bisous! — so good!
 Rich, fudgy, not exactly healthy but a truly lovely gluten-free treat that is perfect for making on a Friday afternoon to set you up properly for the weekend.
 For o, Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns – I heartily agree with George Eliot on this one.
 The apples are ripe, the light shifted last week, my little girl turned eight (!) and our Northern California mornings are wonderfully cool and crisp (before mellowing into some pretty warm evenings — tomorrow it’s supposed to hit 90?!), perfect for a hot cup of coffee and a little something.

 I’ve made this recipe at least four times now, mostly as written though in subsequent efforts have trimmed down the sugar a bit.
 I alternate between these and my other almond flour brownies recipe, the latter being the one I turn to when I really want to pretend that dessert it healthy (it’s a good one too — applesauce instead of butter and a lot less sugar).
 But when I don’t care about pretending, King Arthur Flour comes through.
 Speaking of, they have a great selection of gluten-free baking recipes on their site that are worth checking out (I’ve been experimenting here and there as I pursue more gluten-free eating.
-A reason I’m planning to update this site is so I can make recipes a lot more accessible, especially ones that are g-f, v and vg).

 I’ve kept pretty close to the recipe as it is written on the KA site, but did make a few minor changes in the recipe below.
 You can experiment with reducing the sugar a bit more as well though you don’t want to go too low or it may be too dry.
 On that note, the coconut sugar definitely gives a slightly different taste and texture, which I happen to like, but if you’re not familiar with it you may want to stick to regular sugar.
 I have baked these in a 9-inch cake pan round and in an 8-inch square pan and I’ve also started stirring a handful of semisweet chocolate chips into the batter right before pouring into the pan.